neondatabase/website/content/docs/extensions/hstore.md

 **Extract all keys and values**

-The `each` function returns the set of key-value pairs for a `hstore` value.
+The `each` function returns the set of key-value pairs for an `hstore` value.
 For example, the query below returns each attribute of the Nikon Camera as a separate row.

 ```sql
 SELECT id, (each(attributes)).*